nextcloud/android/SETUP.md

 * In a web browser, go to https://github.com/owncloud/android, and click the 'Fork' button near the top right corner.
 * Open a terminal and go on with the next steps in it.
-* Clone your forked repository: ```git clone git@github.com:YOURGITHUBNAME/android.git```.
+* Clone your forked repository: ```git clone --recursive git@github.com:YOURGITHUBNAME/android.git```.
 * Move to the project folder with ```cd android```.
 * Pull any changes from your remote branch 'master': ```git pull origin master```
 * Make official ownCloud repo known as upstream: ```git remote add upstream git@github.com:owncloud/android.git```
 * Make sure to get the latest changes from official android/master branch: ```git pull upstream master```

 At this point you can continue using different tools to build the project.
-Section 2, 3, 4, 5 and 6 describe the existing alternatives.
+Section 2 and 3 describe the existing alternatives.

 ### 2. Working with Android Studio.